Anishinabek:

 Call for Anishinaabek Artists

-This project consists of two pieces of beadwork to be integrated over the entrance of Anishinaabek: The People of This Place.
+This project consists of two pieces of beadwork to be integrated over the entrance of Anishinaabek: The Original People of This Place.
 We aim to collect a total of 363 four-inch by four-inch beaded squares.
 Artists are requested to submit two tiles; one with a white background and 1 with a darker background of the artist’s choosing.

 Beadwork will be accepted until June 1, 2026, or until the goal of 363 pieces is reached.